YiranH/Viola_Jones_649/README.md

    The code is implemented in Python 3.6.1.

-   To run the code, you need to install 4 packages: numpy, pillow, matplotlib, scikit-learn and pickle.
+   To run the code, you need to install 4 packages: numpy, pillow, matplotlib and pickle.

    Numpy is used for efficient numerical calculations.